 Milk powder based Mawa (Khoya) is very popular for preparing sweets at home.
-As this mawa gets ready within 15 minutes, it is also known as instant mawa.
+As milk powder based mawa (Khoya) gets ready within 15 minutes, it is also known as instant mawa.
 Though my first choice is always to prepare through the traditional method by boiling the milk (Khoya/Mawa), it is a time-consuming process.
 So this recipe of milk powder-based mawa is very helpful if you are planning to prepare Gaajar ka Halwa (Carrot Halwa) or any mawa based sweets this winter season.
 Try this easy recipe of only three ingredients-based instant mawa/khoya and I am sure you will avoid buying khoya from the market.
 Moreover, New year celebrations are about to start – so plan some homemade sweet dish based on mawa or khoya!

 Milk powder 2 cups